GitSatishGarg/GitSatishGarg/README.md

         },
         databases: ["PostgreSQL", "MongoDB", "SQLite"],
     },
-    FunFacts: {
+    funFacts: {
         currentFocus: "Existing",
         writing_systems_learned: 9,
-        lore_behind_username: "Celestial Worthy Of Heaven And Earth For Blessings --- Reference to Lord of The Mysteries",
+        lore_behind_username: "Celestial Worthy Of Heaven And Earth For Blessings - Reference to Lord of The Mysteries",
         pfp_by: "Me"
     },
 };